nicolecshum/Predictive-modeling-for-mouse-decision-making-by-neural-activity/README.md

 studies or analysis.

 This report was made with R markdown.
 The data is contained in the sessions folder (training data) and test folder (test data).
-For the full project report, see sta141aproj.pdf.
+For the full project report, see sta141aproj.Rmd and knit to html.